aambrioso1/Natural_Language_Understanding/README.md

 stories, which can be used for reading comprehension Q&A, for which LMs have demonstrated strong zero-shot performance

-Note that section 7 has a discussion of egocentric perception.

-Start on Section 3.3:  Language-based World_State History from Video
+Section 3.3:  Language-based World_State History from Video

 This section gives examples of how the LMs reasoning ability is used to guide the VLMs choices of activities.

+Start with Appendix D
+Appendix D has a discussion of egocentric perception.